-Fast food is a name for food that is made and presented to costumers in short time.
+Fast food is a name for food that is made and presented to customers quickly.
 It is usually made with preheated or precooked ingredients, prepared in bulk, and sold in packages for take-away.
 The term “fast food” first appeared in the Merriam - Webster dictionary in 1951, but its roots are much older.

-Fast food is a necessity of civilization since we have civilizations.
-From the ancient to modern times street vendors sold food ready to eat for those with less money and on hard times.
+Fast food has been a necessity since we have civilizations.
+From ancient to modern times, street vendors sold food ready to eat for those with less money and on hard times.
 Today we have restaurants that do the same.
 Here you can read more about fast food history.

 Do you know who made the largest hamburger in the world?
 Do you know when the last strike of fast food workers was?
 Do you know how many restaurants McDonald’s has?
 Do you know that McDonald's mascot, Ronald McDonald, is recognized by 96% of American schoolchildren, making him almost as recognizable as Santa Claus in the United States?
 Here you can find different facts about fast food.

 Different restaurant franchises can make the same fast food differently.
 Restaurants of the same franchise can have different food types depending on their location.
 Meet the wide palette of fast food and fast food restaurants here.